-- .1 Clean the line of obstruction such as solids, roots, sediments, protruding service connections or encrustation to at least 98% of the original capacity so that any subsequent rehabilitation scheme, such as joint grouting or relining, can proceed. - .2 If sewer clearing or obstacle removal methods can not remove an obstruction, a point repair excavation shall be made to uncover and remove or repair the obstruction.
-EPCOR' prior approval must be obtained. - .3 The Contractor shall make every effort to identify such locations during the tender period after reviewing the available CCTV inspection videos and reports and record plans.
+- .1 Clean the line of obstruction such as solids, roots, sediments, protruding service connections, or encrustation to at least 98% of the original capacity so that any subsequent rehabilitation scheme, such as joint grouting or relining, can proceed. - .2 If sewer clearing or obstacle removal methods cannot remove an obstruction, a point repair excavation shall be made to uncover and remove or repair the obstruction.
+Prior approval from EPCOR must be obtained. - .3 The Contractor shall make every effort to identify such locations during the tender period after reviewing the available CCTV inspection videos, reports, and record plans.
 No extra payment shall be made for removal of obstructions that in the opinion of EPCOR were adequately identified at the time of tender.